HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/rancher-overview.md

    Leverage Helm for turnkey multi-cluster deployment of popular open source tools or apps from the partner ecosystem right within Rancher.

 - **Accelerate DevOps adoption**

     Rancher supports tools that DevOps teams already use like Jenkins, Gitlab or Travis for building CI/CD pipelines, Prometheus and Grafana for observability, Fluentd for logging, and Istio for service mesh.

 - **Free and open-source**

 ## Terminology

 The **Rancher server** manages and provisions Kubernetes clusters.
 You can interact with downstream Kubernetes clusters through the Rancher server’s user interface.

-**RKE (Rancher Kubernetes Engine)** is a certified Kubernetes distribution and CLI/library which creates and manages a Kubernetes cluster.
+**RKE (Rancher Kubernetes Engine)** is a CNCF-certified Kubernetes distribution and CLI/library which creates and manages a Kubernetes cluster.

 The **Admin cluster** in this solution is a highly available, three-node RKE cluster with load balancers and support services including DHCP.
 The Rancher server software is deployed on each of the nodes in the admin cluster.